domingos-soares/project-7/README.md

-# Items API with PostgreSQL
+# Items API with PostgreSQL/MySQL

-FastAPI REST service for managing items with PostgreSQL database support.
+FastAPI REST service for managing items with PostgreSQL or MySQL database support.

 ## Features

 - **CRUD operations** for items (Create, Read, Update, Delete)
 - **UUID-based identification** for each item
-- **PostgreSQL database** with SQLAlchemy async ORM
+- **Multiple database support**: PostgreSQL or MySQL with SQLAlchemy async ORM
+- **Redis caching** for improved read performance
 - **Auto-generated API docs** at `/docs`
 - **Health check endpoint** for monitoring
 - **Docker support** for easy deployment